dustinpfister/blog_posts/_posts/lodash_join.md

 layout: post
 categories: lodash
 id: 256
-updated: 2018-08-11 15:40:36
+updated: 2019-11-01 09:15:11
-version: 1.5
+version: 1.6
 ---

 So with [lodash](https://lodash.com/) as well as with plain old vanilla js there are the methods \_.join in lodash, and Array.join when it comes to native javaScript.
 In any case this is a method that come sup a lot when working out all kinds of solutions for problems when working in a javaScript programing environment.
 These methods are used to join all the elements of an array together with a given separator furnishing a string from those array elements.
 It can be thought of as the opposite of \_.split, or String.split that can be used to split a string down into an array of elements with a given separator.
-In any case this post will outline some examples of joining the elements of a javaScript array togeather into a string.
+In any case this post will outline some examples of joining the elements of a javaScript array together into a string.

 <!-- more -->